Berber Verpoest (1983) is a Belgian freelance (video)journalist.

 • Sport

-GAZA - In Beyond the wall we follow two young Palestinians who face the many restrictions in Palestine on a daily basis but despite everything have decided to chase their dream.
-Sports and politics, in Palestine it's only a small step...
+RAMALLAH - In Beyond the Wall, we follow two young Palestinians who face many restrictions on a daily basis, yet have decided to pursue their dreams despite everything.
+In Palestine, the worlds of sports and politics are closely linked.

 Belgian Minister of Finance Reynders mocks parliament